larryhastings/correlate/README.md

 But wait!
 It gets even more complicated!

-Compared to the rest of the algorithm, the recursive step is quite expensive.
+Compared to the rest of the algorithm, the recursive step of the "match boiler" is quite expensive.
 It does reduce the domain of the problem at every step, so it's guaranteed to complete... someday.
-But if we're not careful, it'll perform a lot of expensive and needless redundant calculations.
-So there are a bunch of optimizations to the recursive step, mainly to do with the group of matches that have the same score.
+But, if we're not careful, it'll perform a lot of expensive and redundant calculations.
+So there are a bunch of optimizations to the match boiler's recursive step, mainly to do with the group of matches that have the same score.

 The first step is to analyze these matches and boil them out into "connected groups".
 A "connected group" is a set of match objects where either each object has a `value_a` or a `value_b` in common with another object in the group.
-These are interesting, because choosing one of the matches from these groups will remove at least one other value from that group from consideration.
+These are relevant because choosing one of the matches from these groups will remove at least one other value from that group from consideration (because that `value_a` or `value_b` is now "used" and so that match will be thrown away).
-There's a utility function called `grouper()` that computes these connected groups.  (`grouper()` only handles the case when `reuse_a == reuse_b == False`; there are alternate implementations to handle the other possible cases.)
+There's a utility function called `grouper()` that computes these connected groups.  (`grouper()` only handles the case when `reuse_a == reuse_b == False`; there are alternate implementations to handle the other possible cases, e.g.
+`grouper_reuse_a()`.)

-The second step is to take those "connected groups", and, for every group containing only one match object, "keep" it immediately.
-We already know we're keeping these, and it's cheaper to do it now.
+The second step is to take those "connected groups" and, for every group containing only one match object, "keep" it immediately.
+We already know we're keeping these and it's cheaper to do that first.

-The third step is to recurse over each of the values of the smallest connected group of size 2 or more.
+The third step is to recurse over each of the values of the *smallest* connected group of size 2 or more.
 Why the smallest?
-Because it's cheaper.
+It's cheaper.
 Let's say there are 50 items left in the list of matches.
 At the top are 6 match objects with the same score.
-There's two groups: one of length 2, the other of length 4.
+There are two groups: one of length 2, the other of length 4.
 The number of operations we'll perform by looping and recursing is, roughly, **N** • **M**, where **N** is `len(group)` and **M** is `len(matches - group)`.
-So which one is cheaper:
+So which one is smaller, aka cheaper:

 * 2 x 48, or
 * 4 x 46?